 When a separate motor disconnect switch is provided, the disconnect shall include automatic "early break" auxiliary contacts that deactivate the VFD whenever the motor disconnect switch is opened.
 The wiring associated with the early break contacts may be run in the same conduit as the power wiring to the disconnect.
 Assure the electrical drawings indicate the required early break contact wiring.
+When a common VFD serves multiple direct-drive fan array motors, early break auxiliary contacts are not required.

-U-M requires motors driven by VFDs be inverter duty rated per NEMA MG-1 part 31.
-Insulated motor bearings or shaft grounding brushes are not required.
+U-M requires motors driven by VFDs be inverter duty rated per NEMA MG-1 Part 31.

+For insulated motor bearings or shaft grounding brushes, see Design Guideline 220513 Motors for requirements.